Overview

 After breakfast at hotel, you visit Artisan d'Angkor, a complete site of the arts and crafts school will take you through the various training and production workshops.
 Discover the traditional techniques used for wood sculpting, stone carving, lacquer work, polychrome and stone patina work, with the explanations of a dedicated guide.

 Enjoy some free time to visit the Old Market is the most tourist-oriented.
 The riverside market has more souvenir stalls offering a fairly wide range of souvenirs.
-Next to the side carries items of interest primarily to locals, and also harbors dozens of small food stalls servings various inexpensive local foods that hygienically and gastronomically adventurous visitors may find inviting.

 Lunch is on own account.